Anski-D/rpi_animations/README.md

 fps
 : Frames per second rate at which the program should run.
 This helps maintain a consistent scroll speed as the message lengths vary.
 If the scroll speed appears to keep changing, try reducing this value.

+reposition_attempts
+: Number of times an individual image should be randomly repositioned to avoid collision with the other images.